okta/okta.github.io/_source/_reference/inline_hooks/index.md

 The objects providing this specific information on the process flow are nested within a large object called `data`.

-The following are some of the objects that can be included in the request, depending on the type of the inline hook:

-#### user

-For process flows that involve a specific end user, this object provides the values of attributes in the user's Okta profile.
-In the case of a user attempting to register using the Self-Service Registration widget, the values provided are those the user entered in the widget's fields.
-Password fields, and any attributes designated sensitive, are not included.

-#### authentication

-For process flows that involve authentication exchanges between Okta and Service Providers, this object provides a representation of an authentication request made to Okta.

-#### policy

-For process flows that involve Okta Policy objects, this object provides a representation of the Policy object.

-#### context

-This object provides information about the original end user request to Okta that started the process flow.
+Also always included is a `data.context` object, providing information about the original end user request to Okta that started the process flow.

 ## The Response